notepad-plus-plus/npp-usermanual/content/docs/searching.md

 ##### Character escape sequences

+`\☒` ⇒ Where ☒ is one of `d`, `l`, `s`, `u`, `w`, `h`, `v`, described below.
 These single-letter escape sequences are each equivalent to a class from above.
 The lower-case escape sequence means it matches that class; the upper-case escape sequence means it matches the negative of that class.
 (Unlike the properties, these can be used both inside or outside of a character class.)

 | Description]     | Escape Sequence | Positive Class | Negative Escape Sequence | Negative Class |
 |:-----------------|:----------------|:---------------|:-------------------------|:---------------|